-8.8 Admission to Candidacy.
-A student is recommended for admission to candidacy for the PhD degree upon satisfactory completion of the fifth-semester review.
+8.9 Admission to Candidacy.
+A student is recommended for admissions to candidacy for the PhD degree upon satisfactory completion of the fifth-semester review.
 At this time the appointment of a formal PhD Research Committee is recommended to the Graduate School by the Director of Graduate Studies.

-Research Committee.
-This committee 8.9 normally includes the Research Advisor as chair, two additional faculty representatives from the Department (usually in the major field), and one faculty representative from a minor field.
-All members of the committee must be members of the Graduate Faculty and have endorsement to direct doctoral dissertations.
-Usually, but not necessarily. these committee members are the same as those of the Advisory Committee.
-The form for Nomination of Research Committee and a proposed thesis outline must be accepted by the Graduate School at least six months prior to the thesis defense.
-Once appointed, the Research Committee becomes responsible for monitoring the progress of the student toward the doctoral degree and for conducting the thesis defense.
+8.10 Research Committee.
+This Committee normally includes the Research Advisor as chair two additional faculty representatives from the Department (usually in the major field), and one faculty representative form a minor field.
+All members of the Committee must be members of the Graduate Faculty and have endorsement to direct doctoral dissertations.
+Usually, buy not necessarily, these Committee Members are the same as those of the Advisory Committee.
+The form of Nomination of Research Committee and a proposed thesis outline must be accepted by the Graduate School at least six months prior to the thesis defense.
+Once appointed, the Research Committee becomes responsible for monitoring the progress of the student toward and doctoral degree and for conducting the thesis defense.